 - Tell the truth and keep it brief when saying no. Often we lie or make excuses.
 Just say no, or more politely, “No, thank you.”

 - Buy yourself some times – this is a technique I often recommend and use personally.
 Tell the person, “I’ll get back to you,” then sit for a moment or longer to check in with yourself about if it feels like the right thing to do.
 See whether saying yes will create resentment of the person asking, the situation, or ESPECIALLY yourself.
 If there is even a small inkling of one, I explore further and will likely say no or change the terms.

 - Practice affirmations – this is an ideal time to affirm your decisions and your values.

 - Create new rituals – choose the things that best fit your values and beliefs.

-When do you need to say no this holiday season?
+What do you need to say no to this holiday season?